NTek/xerxes-II/README.md

 # xerxes-ii
 ---
-XERXES-ii is the most powerful  DDoS tool
+XERXES-ii is a DDOS tool powered by `containers`.

 ## Usage
 ### DDOS using Docker